Ultimate Guide To Hiking Rainbow Mountain: A Hidden Gem Of Peru (2024)

 History Of Rainbow Mountain

-The area surrounding Rainbow mountain is home to many indigineous communities, mainly the Quechua people.
+The area surrounding Rainbow Mountain is home to many indigenous communities, mainly the Quechua people.
 As you make the drive to the trailhead, you will pass through many of these communities where you will witness the locals dressed in traditional clothing and herds of alpacas and llamas grazing in the grassland.

-Wondering how the mountain got the vibrant striped in the first place?
+Wondering how the mountain got the vibrant stripes in the first place?
 The beautiful hues of red, orange, yellow, and turquoise are the result of minerals such as copper, iron, and sulfur.
-The colorful stripes are the result of millions of years of tectonic plate movement and weather errosion.
+The colorful stripes are the result of millions of years of tectonic plate movement and weather erosion.

 Preparing For The Hike